 Prerequisites: The Intel SoC Watch collector is installed on the target system.
 For detailed instructions on configuring your environment, see the Installation section of the Intel SoC Watch Release Notes for your target system's operating system.
 The latest Intel SoC Watch documents are available online at the Intel Developer Zone site.
 You can also find a copy on the host system in the targets directory after installing Intel System Studio or on the target system in the product's documentation directory after extracting the Intel SoC Watch package.

-For example, to run a collection for 1 minute (-t 60), gather data about how much time the CPU spends in low power states (-f cpu-cstate), include trace data (-m), generate results that can be imported into VTune Amplifier (-r sww on Windows or -r vtune on Linux or Android), and store the reports in a specified directory location with the specified file name (-o results/test), you would use:
+For example, to run a collection for 1 minute (-t 60), gather data about how much time the CPU spends in low power states (-f cpu-cstate), include trace data (-m), and store the reports in a specified directory location with the specified file name (-o results/test), you would use:

 Open or create a project.

-Click the Import Result button on the toolbar and browse to the result file that you copied from the target system.
+Click the Import Result button on the toolbar and browse to the import file that you copied from the target system.

 When the import completes, the Platform Power Analysis viewpoint opens automatically.